 If you plan to keep your pets in the garage, make sure your vehicles have not leaked any antifreeze.
 Antifreeze is ethylene glycol, a sweet smelling and tasting liquid that attracts animals.
 It is also poisonous to pets in small doses.

-For three more Quick Start Tips and information about first aid for frostbite and hypothermia and what to do when you suspect poisoning, buy a copy of my eBook, Winter Pet Care Primer, 1st Edition, $2.99 on Amazon.
+For three more Quick Start Tips and information about first aid for frostbite and hypothermia and what to do when you suspect poisoning, buy a copy of my eBook, The New Dog Owner’s Pocket Guide to Winter Pet Care, $1.99 on Amazon.